bparanj/Essential-TDD/book/RubyPlus/rails4quickly/survey.markdown

   Bala Paranj:I did not discuss in detail the RESTful design Bala Paranj:Sweetspot for Rails is the simple to medium sized projects.
   Bala Paranj:Curated set of design patterns.
-  Bala Paranj:Amy Hoy

   Brad:Bala- do you rely on generate to generate all your controllers and models, or do you do things by hand sometimes?
   Ramona:Yes, thanks for that link
   Bala Paranj:Hexagonal architecture
   Bala Paranj:Alaistair Coburn come up with this thing, also called as Ports and Adapter.
   Bala Paranj:http://alistair.cockburn.us/Hexagonal+architecture
-  Bala Paranj:Growsing OO system guided by Tests
+  Bala Paranj:Growing OO system guided by Tests
   Bala Paranj:by Nat Pryce
-  Bala Paranj:The use this architecture.
+  Bala Paranj:They use this architecture.
   Bala Paranj:concerns
   Bala Paranj:Domain Driven Design by Eric Evans
   Bala Paranj:Domain Driven Design Quickly